 IEEE 802.11 support of the full band

-IEEE Std 802.11-2016 and its amendment IEEE P802.11ax provide specifications that are applicable for supporting WLAN (Wi-Fi) and ITS (Intelligent Transportation System) applications (use cases) for the full 75MHz of spectrum between 5850 and 5925 MHz.
-IEEE 802 applauds rules designed to extend wider channels across 5850-5925 MHz, as this enables IEEE Std 802.11-2016 and IEEE P802.11ax based devices to use 80MHz and 160MHz channels.
+IEEE Std 802.11-2016 including its draft amendment IEEE P802.11ax and IEEE P802.11bd currently in development provide specifications that are applicable for supporting WLAN and ITS (Intelligent Transportation System) applications (use cases) for the full 75MHz of spectrum between 5850 and 5925 MHz.
+IEEE 802 notes that the proposed rules designed to extend wider channels across 5850-5925 MHz enable IEEE Std 802.11-2016 and IEEE P802.11ax based devices to use 80MHz and 160MHz channels.

 } 14feb: okay to go with above.

 } There was discussion in 802.18 during the 802.18 teleconference 23 Jan 2020 regarding: if this section is following what was “agreed” at the 802.18 F2F meeting in January: to stay silent on the partitioning?
-Maybe the second sentence should be deleted, or lessen the focus on wide band usage.
+Maybe the second sentence should be deleted or lessen the focus on wide band usage.
 This section needs more inputs, contributions are welcomed.

-{Comment from 802.18 teleconference 23 Jan 2020: need to clarify using 802.11 technology family, and limit references to Wi-Fi (watch the trademarks in general).
+}Comment from 802.18 teleconference 23 Jan 2020: need to clarify using 802.11 technology family, and limit references to Wi-Fi (watch the trademarks in general).
 It was also suggested that this maybe move to the introduction.

-IEEE 802.11 support of the ITS frequency band
+IEEE 802.11 support of existing worldwide ITS frequency bands

-The IEEE Std 802.11-2016 OCB functionality (802.11p) and ongoing work in the IEEE P802.11 TGbd provide technical capabilities for ITS in the defined ITS band around the world, not just in the USA.
+The IEEE Std 802.11-2016 OCB functionality (802.11p) and ongoing work in the IEEE P802.11 TGbd provide technical capabilities for ITS in the defined ITS band in multiple regulatory domains around the world, not just in the USA.
 The ITS band has been thoroughly studied at previous World Radio Conferences.
-The available ITS bands should be available for the deployment of IEEE Std 802.11-2016 OCB functionality (802.11p) and future evolving technologies such as those currently being developed in IEEE P802.11 TGbd task group from 5895-5925MHz.
-It is specified this way to support ITS applications in other regulatory domains.
+IEEE Std 802.11-2016 OCB functionality (802.11p) are being deployed in various regions around the world in the 5.9 GHz ITS band.
+Technological innovations such as those currently being developed in the IEEE P802.11 TGbd task group will bring in next generation V2X functionality in this 5.9 GHz ITS band, while maintaining backward compatibility with IEEE Std 802.11-2016 OCB.

 } need to add about upgrading to next generation, and last sentence is awkward. see above - done